Mini Gastric Bypass Surgery

 The primary difference between mini gastric bypass surgery and a full gastric bypass is that the mini version of the surgery is performed in a modified manner that involves less intestinal rerouting and a shorter overall surgery time.
-In the mini procedure, more of the intestine is bypassed compared to the standard gastric procedure.
+In the mini gastric bypass surgery procedure, more of the intestine is bypassed compared to the standard gastric procedure.
 There’s also little risk of complications because the procedure has fewer steps.

-- The mini bypass decreases the risk of comorbidities.
+- The mini gastric bypass decreases the risk of comorbidities.
 These are conditions resulting from morbid obesity.
 It relieves obesity symptoms like sleep apnea, diabetes, edema, and arthritis.